RokLenarcic/memento/README.md

 ## Skip/disable caching

-If you set `-Dmemento.enabled=false` JVM option (or change `memento.config/enabled?` var root binding), then all caches created will `memento.base/no-cache`, which does no caching.
+If you set `-Dmemento.enabled=false` JVM option (or change `memento.config/enabled?` var root binding), then type of all caches created will be `memento.base/no-cache`, which does no caching.

 ## Reload guards